LeCAR-Lab/ABS/README.md

-3. clone this codebase and install our `rsl_rl` in the training folder
+3. Clone this codebase and install our `rsl_rl` in the training folder

    ```cmd
    pip install -e rsl_rl